 - Computing education research: papers that define research questions, describe the data gathering and the methods used to address the questions, present the results, and discuss the contribution to knowledge about the teaching and learning of computing;

 - Experience reports and tools: papers that describe computing education experiences, including tools that have been developed for use in computing education, in sufficient detail for others to see whether their use was beneficial and to be able to adopt them if required; these papers will generally be motivated by the literature, will highlight the novelty of the work, and will be accompanied by a rich description of what worked and what didn’t;

 - Position papers and proposals: papers articulating original and well-argued positions on aspects of computing education, or proposals for work that is in its early stages; while these papers should be well situated in the literature, they need not report on work that has been completed; however, they must offer something of value to the community – the intention to carry out some work is not necessarily a worthwhile contribution in its own right.

 All papers should explicitly state their motivating questions, relate to relevant literature, and contain an analysis of the effectiveness of any intervention.
 Initial submissions must be anonymous.

 Submitting the abstract

-Your abstract can be up to 250 words and must be submitted by the paper abstract deadline (see the Important Dates page).
+Your abstract can be up to 250 words and must be submitted by the paper abstract deadline (see the sidebar for these dates).
 The abstract will be plain text — not, for example, a PDF.
 When you log in to submit the abstract, you may paste the abstract text into the form field.

 The abstract helps reviewers bid for papers that they are qualified to review and interested in reviewing.
 To help the bidding and reviewing process, please submit an abstract that you believe will best describe the finished paper.